jbremer/godware/README.md

 godware
 =======

-Short for Good Ware; it assists Reverse Engineers to analyze Windows Malware.
+Short for Good Ware; it assists Reverse Engineers in the analysis of Windows Malware.